-7. Axles need to be stiff, strong and very straight.
+8. Axles need to be stiff, strong and very straight.
 Make a list of the different axles that your team could use.
-Include materials that you could make an axle from, common items that could be turned into an axle (for example a bicycle spoke or an umbrella rib), and materials that can be purchased and used for your axles.
+Include materials that you could make an axle from as well as common items that could be turned into an axle (for example a bicycle spoke or an umbrella rib).